Old Fashioned (film): Development

 The script was written by Swartzwelder, who had been working on it for a few years already when, in 2007, he partnered with lawyer Gordon Toering (after earlier meeting at a film conference).
-The two formed a production company (Skoche Films), but financing was delayed by the 2007 global economic recession.
+The two formed a production company (Skoche Films), but financing was delayed by the 2008 financial crisis.
 Filming finally began in 2011, with additional shooting in 2012.
 By late 2013, the film was ready for release.
 Then, in early 2014, when the release date for 50 Shades of Grey was set for Valentine's Day weekend 2015, the decision was made to delay the release of Old Fashioned to coincide with that release.

 Analysis

 The film depicts a rather unconventional dating method chosen by the protagonist as a means to get away from the cultural norms he has found to be destructive.
 Clay is quite isolated for a young believer.
 Having wounded people that he loved, he is riddled with guilt, and has taken the response too far.
 He does not have Christian friends and does not attend a church.
 Commented the film's primary creative influence, Rik Swartzwelder: "He has isolated himself from other people, isolated himself ultimately from God even, and it started to change him in a not good way.
 She starts to press in on him."

 Author Karee Santos notes: "In the tender and sometimes rocky romance between the main characters, we see two broken individuals helping to heal each other."
 In an interview about the film Dr. Juli Slattery remarked: "They both came from a lot of poor choices.
 It is a story not just of romance, but of God's redemption."
 Swartzwelder notes: "I wanted to tell a love story that takes the idea of Godly romance seriously.
-A story that, without apology, explores the possibility of a higher standard in relationships; yet, is also fully aware of just how fragile we all are and doesn’t seek to heap guilt upon those of us that have made mistakes."
+A story that, without apology, explores the possibility of a higher standard in relationships; yet, is also fully aware of just how fragile we all are and doesn't seek to heap guilt upon those of us that have made mistakes."